Mets vs. Braves MLB Betting Odds, Trends & Prediction

-The Mets vs. Braves matchup moves to the third game of four in the series at 7:20 p.m.
-ET on Wednesday night.
-With Jose Quintana set to oppose Allan Winans in the pitching matchup, what’s the best value tonight from Truist Park?
+Following a rainout on Wednesday, the Mets vs. Braves series will continue at 12:20 p.m.
+ET on Thursday afternoon.
+With Jose Quintana set to oppose Allan Winans in the pitching matchup, what’s the smart bet today from Truist Park?

 Game Matchup & Betting Odds